 While many people love the idea of having a corner lot, the majority of people prefer to have an interior lot instead.
 The most common reasons gripes people have about corner lots are: double the traffic, less privacy, smaller back yard, higher property taxes.

 Do you think corner lots should be worth more or less than interior lots?
-Leave a comment.
+Leave a comment below.